vasilakisfil/Introspected-REST/README.md

 ## 2. Introduction
-`REST` defined by Roy was a magnificent piece of work, much ahead of its time which took us 10+ years to understand what its capabilities are.
+`REST` defined by Roy was a magnificent piece of work, much ahead of its time which took us many years to understand what its capabilities are.
 However, now, almost 20 years later `REST` model shows its age.
 It's inflexible, difficult to implement, difficult to test, with performance and implementation issues.
 But most importantly, **any implementation of `REST` model is _very_ complex**.